-Where are Stock Transactions made?

-Finally, let us clarify what is “the market.”
-There exist many markets in the world.
-Many countries have different markets.
-In the United States, the most famous one is the New York Stock Exchange (NYSE), but there are many around the globe.
-This guide is focusing on the NYSE only.
-However, many strategies and most investment types are the same for any other market.
-These markets have explicit “trading hours” that depend on which location the market is.
-For NYSE, trading hours go from 9:30 am to 4:00 pm EST (Eastern Time).

-Different Investment Types
+Different Stock Investment Types

-Now that you understand the basics of how companies use and run by stock, we need to understand what else is out there to buy.
-Many people specially at early age, believe that there is only one type of stocks to buy, but that is not true.
+Now that you understand the basics of how companies use and run by stock, we need to understand what kinds of stock exists.
+Many people specially at an early stage of investment, believe that there is only one type of stocks to buy, but that is not true.
 It is recommended to have a portfolio (or collection of investments) that has different sources of income.

 The different types of investments and their definitions are the following:

-Note that an asterisk * indicates that the investment is supported by Robinhood.

-*Common Stock: This is also known as Public Stock, and this were explained previously in this chapter.
+Common Stock: This is also known as Public Stock, and this were explained previously in this chapter.
 This investment represents a form of financing for a company that will offer benefits to investors if the company is successful.

-*Penny Stocks: This definition can vary from the source, but usually, penny stocks are the same as a Common Stock that has a value of $5 or less.
+Penny Stocks: This definition can vary from the source, but usually, penny stocks are the same as a Common Stock that has a value of $5 or less.
 This type of Stocks is important to distinguish from common stock because these are way riskier to invest on.

-Bonds: This investment type is a form of “loan” that is given from the investor to the company.
-Bonds are different from stocks because these are “secured”.
-Thus, a company is legally liable to pay out bonds to the current bond-holders in the case of bankruptcy.
-Bonds only pay off interest rate (which varies from companies).
-One main disadvantage of bonds is that the amount of money you receive will always be independent on how well the company is doing.
-Bonds could be considered the same as bank loan.
-However, the investor is the bank, the bond is a loan, and the customer is the company.

-*ETFs: These are basically a “collection” of different investing options (called securities as well).
+ETFs: These are basically a “collection” of different investing options (called securities as well).
 ETFs can be made of stocks, bonds, and many more.
 The key of ETFs is that many investors are in charge of splitting your money (in a company building) in different options to maximize your profit.
 You are not in charge of where the money specifically goes to.
 For ETFs or any collection of securities, your money will grow based on percentages as a combined sum.
 This is because that way, the investors in charge of your money can use it in many companies.

 Mutual Fund: These are also a “collection” of different investing options.
 However, Mutual Funds only trade at the end of the day price.
 With this in mind, we could say that Mutual Funds only change once a day, and ETFs constantly change throughout the day.
 The Mutual Funds can be made of bonds, stocks, and more.
 The key of Mutual Funds is that many investors oversee splitting your money in different options to maximize your profit.
 You are not in charge of where the money specifically goes to.